OneDollarGlasses: New perspectives for 150 million people

-OneDollarGlasses creates new perspectives for the future - not just for Salomy, but for people of all ages and in different circumstances.
-According to a WHO study, around 150 million people in the world suffer from a recoverable defective vision, but they can not afford conventional glasses and usually have no access to opticians.
-The consequences often last a lifetime: children can not follow lessons, and adults can not do skilled or even no work.
-The estimated income loss resulting from this is around $ 120 billion a year - roughly the volume of annual global development assistance.
+In this way, the OneDollarGlasses create new perspectives for the future - not only for Salomy, but for people of all ages and in different living conditions.
+According to a WHO study, around 150 million people in the world suffer from a correctable refractive error, but cannot afford conventional glasses and usually have no access to opticians.
+The consequences often last a lifetime: Children cannot follow lessons, adults cannot hold down skilled jobs or even work at all.
+The estimated loss of income that results from this is around 120 billion US dollars per year - roughly the volume of annual global development aid.

-Martin Aufmuth, founder and CEO of OneDollarGlasses e.V., has developed a sophisticated and workable solution to this problem: the OneDollarGlasses!
-It consists of an extremely lightweight, flexible and stable spring steel frame and is manufactured on a simple bending machine on site.
-The material costs for glasses amount to around one US dollar; the selling price is two to three local daily wages.
-So even very poor people can afford the glasses.
-The proceeds from the sale of the glasses are used to pay salaries in the country and to buy additional material for new spectacles - a sustainable business model based on long-term financial independence.
+Martin Aufmuth, founder and board member of the organisation EinDollarBrille e.V., has developed a well thought-out and practicable solution to this problem: The EinDollarBrille!
+They consist of an extremely light, flexible and stable spring steel frame and are produced on site on a simple bending machine.
+The material costs for one pair of glasses are around one US dollar; the sales price is two to three local daily wages.
+This means that even very poor people can afford the glasses.
+The proceeds from the sale of the glasses are used to pay salaries in the country and to buy materials for new glasses - a sustainable business model designed for long-term financial independence.

-In addition, in the project countries, local specialists are trained in the production and distribution of OneDollarGlasses as well as in simple refraction and new jobs are created.
-Thus, OneDollarGlasses creates a variety of new future perspectives for needy people of all ages!
-At present, the organization OneDollarGlasses e.V. is active in Africa (Ethiopia, Benin, Burkina Faso, Malawi) and Latin America (Bolivia, Brazil, Mexico), with more countries to follow.
-The goal: a global supply of high-quality yet affordable, robust and individually customized eyewear - and a financially independent basic optic care of the population in developing countries.
+In addition, local specialists in the project countries are trained in the production and sale of the OneDollarGlasses as well as in simple refraction and new jobs are created.
+In this way, EinDollarBrille creates a variety of new prospects for the future for needy people of all ages!
+The organisation EinDollarBrille e.V. is currently active in Africa (Ethiopia, Benin, Burkina Faso, Malawi) and Latin America (Bolivia, Brazil, Mexico), with other countries to follow.
+The goal: a worldwide supply of high-quality, affordable, robust and individually fitted glasses - and financially independent basic optical care for the population in developing countries.

-If you also want to support the OneDollarGlasses initiative, you will find below the data of the donation account and the press contact.
+If you would like to support the OneDollarGlasses initiative, you will find the details of the donation account and the press contact below.

 IBAN: DE56 7635 0000 0060 0444 15